How does the FDA regulate dietary supplements?

 The Food and Drug Administration (FDA) has regulated dietary supplements since at least 1938.
 At the time they were regulated like any other food, however.
 In the 1980’s they became defined as “food additives,” leading to a lot of confusion and inconsistent regulatory standards.
 The Dietary Supplement Health and Education Act (DSHEA) of 1994 set the foundation for the way dietary supplements are categorized, sold and regulated today.

 While there are some critics of the FDA’s regulation of dietary supplements, they do their best to keep the public safe.
-Important changes have been implemented since the 2011 Food Safety Modernization Act (FSMA).
+Important updates were implemented in the 2011 Food Safety Modernization Act (FSMA).
 The scope and form of regulation can be divided into three areas: formulation, manufacturing processes, and consumer safety.
 Each area works in concert to create products that are researched, reliably potent, and safe.

 Formulation of Dietary Supplements